Graduate Academic Procedures and Regulations

 Programs for Graduate Academic Enrichment

-Instructional Technology Program.
+Instructional Technology.
 Wesleyan is committed to providing students with the opportunity to use technology appropriate for their field of study.
 Students have access to both private e-mail and access to WesPortal, the College's intranet.
 The use of the systems must comply with the College's network policy which fully supports the EDUCOM Code for the protection of software and intellectual rights.

 Wesleyan College provides students with (Wi-Fi) wireless network connection throughout the campus.
 These connections afford students the opportunity to browse the Internet, conduct research, and develop an appreciation for the ever-changing world of digital information.